GreenSpace EcoConsulting

 • The Designer/Builder works with an Energy Advisor to ensure the design meets the Targeted Step Code Level.

-• A Pre-Construction Compliance Checklist is completed by an Energy Advisor and submitted with the Building Permit Application.
+• A Pre-Construction Compliance Checklist is completed by an Energy Advisor and the report is submitted with the Building Permit Application.

 • A Mid-Construction Verification Checklist is done prior to the Insulation Inspection.